 By ‘leverage,’ we mean how many resources you’re able to bring to bear on the best solutions to the most pressing problems.

 Greg decided to switch to studying public health to research changes to government policy to prevent catastrophic pandemics.
 As a medic, he could respond to a pandemic by treating infected patients.
-But by influencing government policy, he might be able to get far more effort than that invested in efforts to fight pandemics, and these efforts could also be directed to preventing another pandemic in the first place.
+But by working to improve pandemic policy, he can help make the efforts of thousands of doctors more efficient, and these efforts could also be directed to preventing another pandemic in the first place.

 There are lots of career paths that give you more leverage, and we’ll cover several more examples in this article.